-We have audited the consolidated financial statements of Bayer Aktiengesellschaft, Leverkusen/Germany, and its subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2021, the consolidated income statements and the consolidated statements of other comprehensive income, the consolidated statements of changes in equity and the consolidated statements of cash flows for the financial year from January 1 to December 31, 2021, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the combined management report for the Parent and the Group of Bayer Aktiengesellschaft, Leverkusen/Germany, for the financial year from January 1 to December 31, 2021.
+We have audited the consolidated financial statements of Bayer Aktiengesellschaft, Leverkusen/Germany, and its subsidiaries (the Group), which comprise the consolidated statements of financial position as at December 31, 2021, the consolidated income statements and the consolidated statements of other comprehensive income, the consolidated statements of changes in equity and the consolidated statements of cash flows for the financial year from January 1 to December 31, 2021, and the notes to the consolidated the combined management report for the Parent and the Group of Bayer Aktiengesellschaft, Leverkusen/Germany, for the financial year from January 1 to December 31, 2021.
 In accordance with the German legal requirements, we have not audited the content of those parts of the combined management report presented in the Appendix to the Independent Auditor's Report.